 Need-To-Know News on Hepatitis C Treatment – Updated May 2015

-Hepatitis C treatment continues to develop at a rapid pace, so we’ve updated our fact sheet again to help you make well-informed decisions about your treatment plan.
-You can download a copy here (PDF 184Kb)
+Hepatitis C treatment continues to develop at a rapid pace, so we’ve updated our fact sheet to help you make well-informed decisions about your treatment plan.
+You can download your copy here.